chef/chef-web-docs/snapshots/slide_decks/source/list_resources.rst

  .. revealjs:: 8. remote_file

-    Use the :doc:`remote_file resource <resource_remote_file>` to get a file from a remote location, typically via HTTP, but sometimes via FTP, UNC, or a local network path, and then move that file from the remote location to a node.
+    Use the remote_file resource to get a file from a remote location, typically via HTTP, but sometimes via FTP, UNC, or a local network path, and then move that file from the remote location to a node.

     For example: